Adhishree21/daily_thoughts/README.md

 _Your daily spark of wisdom!_

-## 🗓️ Date: **2025-08-05**
+## 🗓️ Date: **2025-08-06**

 ### 💬 Today's Insight:
 ```
-> The process is more important than the results.
-And if you take care of the process, you will get the results. ❤️ - M.S.
-Dhoni
+> Every aspect of the world today – even politics and international relations – is affected by chemistry. ❤️ - Linus Pauling
 ```

 ---